Planning Your Architecture Career Path

 There is also growth expected in school districts and universities nationwide, from building new facilities to the renovation or upgrading of existing buildings.
 The healthcare industry is also on the rise, with a subsequent need for facility expansion; this is not only due to the population’s increased utilization of healthcare services, but a steady demand for healthcare facilities to house the aging baby-boomer demographic.

-Another element of architecture that has garnered an increase in visibility worldwide is the concept known as “green design” or “green architect“, a terminology that describes eco-friendly or sustainable design principles.
+Another element of architecture that has garnered an increase in visibility worldwide is the concept known as “green design” or “green architect“, a terminology that describes eco-friendly or sustainable design principles which you will learn as an architecture student.
 With an emphasis on an efficient usage of resources – such as water and energy conservation, a reduction in waste and pollution, and utilizing environmentally friendly materials and designs – it’s no wonder green design continues to grow in popularity across multiple platforms.

 With an ever-increasing concern for the environment, rising energy costs and a need to seek green resources while decreasing our carbon footprint, architects are met with new and innovative challenges to fabricate sustainable designs worldwide.